Note: My Web pages are best viewed with style sheets enabled. |

 non-stick frying pan

-Break the eggs into a bowl.
+Break the egg into a bowl.
 (I use a soup plate.)
+Using half an egg shell as a measure, add cool water.
 Thoroughly mix with a fork.
 Add the basil.
 Mix.
-Add the cheese.
-Mix again.

 Chop the green onion.
 Lightly sauté in a small amount of olive oil over a medium fire until the onion starts to color.
+Raise the fire to high.
 Add the egg mixture.
-Lift the cooked edges of the egg with the fork, and tilt the pan to allow uncooked egg to run underneath.
-Work around the pan, lifting and tilting until there is no more runny egg.
+Top with the cheese.
+Cover.

-For two servings, use 3-4 eggs.
-I use 4-5 egg whites and one whole egg yolk.
-I use a mixing bowl and a wire whip instead of a soup plate and a fork.
+For two servings, use 2-3 eggs.
+Then, I use a mixing bowl and a wire whip instead of a soup plate and a fork.

 Almost any kind of cheese may be used.
 Sometimes, I mix two or even three cheeses.
 I prefer to shred the cheese.
-It melts throughout the omelet.
+It melts quite well.
 However, when a block of cheese is too small to hold against the shredder or when I'm using a soft cheese that does not readily shred, then I use a knife to dice it into very small cubes.
 My mother objected to this.
 She wanted her cheese in slices laid on top of the omelet, to form a cheese sauce.
 I told her I would buy her a jar of Cheese Whiz.
+I used to mix the cheese into the egg before pouring it into the frying pan.
+I found that this prevented the egg from spreading across the pan.

 27 September 2006